JaskiratAnand/ai-website-builder/README.md

 An **AI-powered website builder** that uses LLM to help users describe and generate websites seamlessly.
 This project is a powerful wrapper for LLMs & uses WebContaineres enable users to build and execute JavaScript, TypeScript, and Node.js code directly in the browser.

+No live preview as i used up all my Claude tokens 😅

 ## Key Features ✨

 - **AI-Powered Website Generation**: Leverages LLMs to interpret user input and generate tailored website templates.